-Abstract: The lecture is about the pragmatic notion of truth, according to which what we believe in the ideal limit of inquiry is true.
+This paper is about the pragmatic notion of truth, according to which what we believe in the ideal limit of inquiry is true.
 Hence, it refers to the dynamics of belief and thus to theoretical rationality.
-Thereby, truth and rationality are inexorably intertwined; neither can be explained without the other.
+Thereby, truth and rationality are inexorably entangled; neither can be explained without the other.
+The paper intends to make plausible that this entanglement may be developed into rigorous and fruitful theory.